maxwelco/maxweeds/content/en/about/hero-01.md

 +++
 # A Demo section created with the Blank widget.
 # Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
 # Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Lately"
+title = "About me"
 subtitle = ""

 [design]